¿´Æ¬¿ñÈË

 Academics are important here, and pupils are expected to be engaged in, and take ownership of their educational journey (the head encourages them to identify their personal legacy and what they want to achieve during their time here).
 There are 11 lessons per day, each 35 minutes long.
 While many are doubles, maths and coding are only ever single lessons as concentration in these subjects has been shown to be better in short, sharp bursts.

 The Year 9 curriculum is interdisciplinary, with three courses embedded in a traditional timetable of subjects (history, maths, English, etc) which take in people and places (sociology, psychology); creative arts (art, drama, graphic design, photography); and digital futures where pupils learn about crypto currency, marketing, media, coding and business.
-Year 9s also spend Fridays working on the ‘urban schools project’, which is based on the developmental goals laid out by the UN and World Economic Forum as to what the world needs by 2025.
-This can see them spending the day at Kew Gardens with a botanist, attending a lecture about sustainable set design at the National Theatre or taking a deep dive into character portrayal through costume design at a private tour at the Harry Potter Studios.
+Year 9s also spend Fridays working on what the school calls London Learning, with trips to places such as the Tower of London and project-based research that ties in with other subjects.

-Classes have on average 12 pupils which means there’s tons of individual support, including dedicated university advisors.
-Lots of leavers go on to Russell Group universities, especially those in London such as Imperial, King's College and UCL.
+Classes have on average 12 pupils which means there’s tons of individual support, including dedicated university advisors who work with each pupil from the Michaelmas term in Year 12 until they get their results.
+There are also subject clinics, enrichment weeks and visiting careers speakers.
+Lots of leavers go on to Russell Group universities, especially those in London such as Imperial, King's College, LSE and UCL, and business, economics and maths are the most popular degrees.
 Popular international destinations include universities in Switzerland, Italy, the US and Canada.

 Co-curricular

 Pupils head to nearby Archbishop’s Park, which has football and tennis courts, for sport.
 The school has football, netball and basketball teams.
-There is also an on-site gym, pool and opportunities to learn rowing for those who are interested.
+There is also an on-site gym and a basement area for Pilates, yoga, table tennis, board games and soon a space to play padel.
+Opportunities to learn rowing are also available for those who are interested.
 The whole school does weekly PE on a Friday afternoon.

 Art is very popular – and the school’s proximity to the capital’s many art galleries is a real draw.
 There are plenty of talented artists at DLD College London – last year, 98 per cent of art A-level grades were A* to B.

-The school day includes a dedicated hour for co-curricular activities each afternoon, with more than 50 different options for students to pick from – from animation and boxing to chemistry Olympiads, public speaking and a ukulele band.
+The school day includes a dedicated hour for co-curricular activities each afternoon, with more than 50 different options for students to pick from – from animation and boxing to chemistry Olympiads, public speaking, a ukulele band and DofE, with all three awards offered.
 The school is keen to deliver a holistic education and encourages pupils to get involved in the arts and sciences beyond the core exam content (plenty of speakers from these fields come in to talk to students).

 Years 9 to 11 have a weekly careers lesson with a specialist careers advisor.
 Work experience is encouraged and partnerships have been established between local institutions, such as St Thomas’ Hospital, so that aspiring medical students can shadow doctors.
 Community projects including local food banks, Evelina London Children's Hospital (part of St Thomas's) and the Sutton Trust ensure that pupils are not confined to a privileged bubble.